zavolanlab/SplicingReprogramming/README.md

 * Mihaela Zavolan

 All code not listed in the [Pre-requisites](#pre-requisites) section written by Alexander Kanitz.
-See (TODO: Authors' contributions section in the publication) for further details.
+See *Authors' contributions* section in (TODO: URL publication) for further details.

 ## Acknowledgments